+“All Lakeland is exquisitely beautiful, the Southern Fells just happen to be a bit of heaven fallen upon the earth” said Wainwright.
 The Southern Fells area of the Lake District is centred between the Langdale Valley to the north, Wastwater to the northwest, and Coniston village and Ambleside to the northeast, and includes England’s highest mountain, Scafell Pike.
 Within this area the fells are the highest and grandest in Lakeland, and make for a marvellous week of mountain walking.
-During the week we will ascend all of the 30 Wainwright Southern Fells which feature in Wainwright’s A pictorial guide to the Lakeland fells, Book 4.
-As well as ascending the fells the delightful valleys leading to them offer charming approaches and contrast to the rugged heights of the fells.
+During the week we will ascend 28 of the 30 Wainwright Southern Fells which feature in Wainwright’s "A pictorial guide to the Lakeland fells, Book 4".
+As well as ascending the fells, the delightful valleys leading to them offer charming approaches and contrast to the rugged heights of the fells.

 - Follow in the footsteps of Alfred Wainwright exploring some of his favourite fells